 BeMetals has an option agreement to acquire up to a 100% interest in the high-grade South Mountain Zinc-Silver-Gold-Copper Project located in southwestern Idaho, USA.
 The project currently hosts one of highest-grade zinc-equivalent mineral resources in all North America and the property includes significant infrastructure.
 The South Mountain property (see Figure 1) was a past producer and according to historic smelter records, the consolidated property produced over 53,000 tons of ore at an average grade of 14.5% Zn from 1941 to 1953.
 The underground workings at the existing Sonneman level has been upgraded over the past 10 years and remains in excellent condition for the resumption of underground exploration activities and potentially for future production.
 Importantly, all the known mineralized zones on the property are on patented (private) land and are fully permitted for exploration activities.
-The current mineral resource is below however BeMetals intends to carry out two phases of drilling programs to expand the known mineral resource on the property.
+BeMetals is moving forward with two phases of drill programs to expand the known mineral resource on the property.
 Upon completion of the 2019/2020 drill campaigns, the Company plans to update the existing mineral resource estimate during the first half of 2021 and then complete a preliminary economic assessment around the middle of 2021.

 In April 2019, a 43-101 compliant Independent Technical Report was completed by Hard Rock Consulting, LLC. for BeMetals’ South Mountain Zinc-Silver Project.
 View a summary of the current mineral resource estimate in the table below or Click here to view the Technical Report.

 Table 1.
 NI 43-101 Mineral Resource Statement for the South Mountain Project - April 1, 2019